San Francisco Soil & Water

 New Mexico EQIP Site

-The deadline for applications to be considered for 2023 funding through the Environmental Quality Incentives Program (EQIP) or the Conservation Stewardship Program (CSP) is November 18, 2022.
-For more information on EQIP or CSP, click here or contact your local Soil and Water Conservation District.
-To download an EQIP application click here.
+The deadline for applications to be considered for 2026 funding through the Environmental Quality Incentives Program (EQIP) or the Conservation Stewardship Program (CSP) is October 17, 2025.
+For more information on EQIP or CSP, click the button below or contact your local Soil and Water Conservation District.

 Read more